sashinpivotal/dsa-java-review-doc/README.md

 ### Concreate steps

-- Convert *com.hr.personnel.Employee* class as abstract class making *computeMonthlyCompensation()* as an abstract method
+- Convert *.Employee* class as abstract class making *computeMonthlyCompensation()* as an abstract method
 - Refactor other code

 ## Lab Step 5 (lab 9.1)